mrsonne/hubit/docs/examples.md

     path: cars[IDX_CAR].parts[:@IDX_PART].count
 ```

-Read more about paths, index specifiers and index identifiers
+Read more about [paths][hubit.config.HubitModelPath], [index specifiers][hubit.config.HubitModelPath] and index identifiers in the documentation.
-in the documentation for [`HubitModelPath`][hubit.config.HubitModelPath].

 ### Refactoring

-The flexibility in the `Hubit` binding paths allows you to match the interfaces of your existing tools.
+The flexibility of the `Hubit` binding paths allows you to match the interfaces of your existing tools.
 Further, this flexibility enables you to refactor to get good modularity and optimize for speed when multi-processing is used.
 Below we will show three versions of the car model and outline some key differences when multi-processing is used.

 #### Car model 0
 In car model 0 the price calculation receives an entire car object at a specific car index (`IDX_CAR`).
 This allows the component to store results data on the corresponding car index in the results data object that `Hubit` creates.